zhgzhg/Drizzle/README.md

 * __@BoardSettings__ _platform_name_::_board_name_::_menu_path_[->_option_][||_another_menu_path_->option]
   * Clicks on the UI options provided by a particular board (and platform)
   * __More__ than 1 marker can be used.
-  * To match all platform and/or board names a * can be used
+  * To match all platforms and/or board names a * can be used
   * To describe the path to the particular option -> can be used
   * To separate multiple menu paths || can be used
   * Menu matching is case-sensitive